-In addition, if the organization is not the data "owner," as defined by the various statutes (typically, an organization that maintains or stores, but does not own or license, personal information), then the statutes will require the organization to notify the data owner of the breach "immediately" or "as soon as possible" of the breach.
-The obligations would then fall to the data owner to comply with the consumer notification requirements of the various statutes.
+In addition, as discussed above, if the organization is not the data "owner," as defined by the various statutes (typically, an organization that maintains or stores, but does not own or license, personal information), then many state statutes will require the organization to notify the data owner of the breach "immediately" or "as soon as possible."
+Oregon requires data vendors (organizations that process data on another's behalf) to notify the data owner within 10 days of discovering the breach.
+Once notified, the obligations would then fall to the data owner to comply with the consumer notification requirements of the various statutes.
+Oregon requires the data vendor to notify the attorney general if the data owner fails to do so.

-In addition, about one-third of the states have a requirement that the state government (usually the Attorney General's office) should be notified of a breach under certain circumstances.
+Many states have a requirement that the state government (usually the Attorney General's office) should be notified of a breach under certain circumstances.
 Of those states, most require notification in the event of a breach involving any number of persons, while others require that the breach impact a minimum number of residents before state government notification is necessary.
-For example, New York requires government notification in a breach involving any number, while Hawaii, Missouri, and South Carolina only require state government notification if the breach involves at least 1,000 residents.
+For example, New York requires government notification in a breach involving any number, Florida requires government notification when 500 Florida residents are affected, and Arkansas, Hawaii, Missouri, and South Carolina only require state government notification if the breach involves at least 1,000 residents.

 For states requiring government notification, the statutes again vary on what information is required to be reported.
 Most states will require that the reporting organization provide a copy of the consumer breach notification letter, identify the number of residents notified, and the timing of the notification.
-At least Indiana, North Carolina, and New York all have forms prepared by the state for use in connection with government notice of a breach, and these forms are available online.
-In the event of a multi-state breach, each statute should be carefully examined to ensure full compliance.
+Some states, e.g., Indiana, North Carolina, and New York, have forms prepared by the state for use in connection with government notice of a breach, and these forms are available online.
+In the event of a multistate breach, each statute should be carefully examined to ensure full compliance.

-8. What types of services should the organization offer to affected consumers?
+9. What types of services should the organization offer to affected consumers?

-One state - Connecticut - requires that a company provide ID theft related services if a breach involves social security numbers.
+A growing number of states, e.g., Connecticut, Delaware, and Massachusetts, require that a company provide ID theft-related services if a breach involves Social Security numbers.
+Massachusetts requires such services be provided for 24 months.
 Other data breach notification statutes do not require that an organization offer any services to consumers whose information was involved in a breach.

-Nonetheless, organizations typically consider whether to offer ID theft-related services (i.e., monitoring a consumer's credit report for suspicious activity), identity restoration services (i.e., helping a consumer restore their credit or close fraudulently opened accounts), and/or identity theft insurance (i.e., defending a consumer if a creditor attempts to collect upon a fraudulently opened account and reimbursing a consumer for any lost funds).
-For those organizations who choose to offer one or more ID theft-related services, they are also faced with the question of how long to offer each of the services; durations typically range from one year to three years.
-In September 2014, California amended its personal information privacy law to require that businesses who choose to provide identity theft prevention and mitigation services do so for 12 months at no cost to the affected persons.
-California is the first state to have such a requirement, and it is likely that other states may follow in its footsteps.
+Nonetheless, organizations typically consider whether to voluntarily offer ID theft-related services (i.e., monitoring a consumer's credit report for suspicious activity), identity restoration services (i.e., helping a consumer restore their credit or close fraudulently opened accounts), or identity theft insurance (i.e., defending a consumer if a creditor attempts to collect on a fraudulently opened account and reimbursing a consumer for any lost funds).
+For those organizations that choose to offer one or more ID theft-related services, they are also faced with the question of how long to offer each of the services; durations typically range from one year to three years.
+In September 2014, California amended its personal information privacy law to require that businesses that choose to provide identity theft prevention and mitigation services do so for 12 months at no cost to the affected persons.